 BArch (Hons), MArch, PhD

-Mike Davis is Director of Architecture programmes at the University of Auckland, School of Architecture and Planning where he teaches and researches in the areas of architectural design and architectural media.
+Mike Davis is an Associate Professor and Director of Architecture programmes at the University of Auckland, School of Architecture and Planning where he teaches and researches in the areas of architectural design and architectural media.
 Mike holds a PhD from RMIT, Melbourne and a Master of Architecture in Architecture and Urbanism from the Architectural Association, London.

 He is an NZRAB registered architect who has practiced architecture in New Zealand, Canada and the Netherlands, and been involved in projects from Ethiopia to New Caledonia.